WATCH THE NASCAR RACE ON SUNDAY – AND

 Coverage: The amount your plan pays toward your drug costs.

-Coverage gap (doughnut hole): The gap between initial and catastrophic coverage, a period in which you pay 100 percent of your prescription costs if you have no additional drug coverage.
-However, starting 2011 you will receive 50 percent discounts on your brand-name drugs in the gap and a small discount for generic drugs.
+Coverage gap (doughnut hole): The gap between initial and catastrophic coverage, a period in which you used to be required to pay 100 percent of your prescription costs if you have no additional drug coverage.
+However, from 2011 onward a provision of the 2010 Affordable Care Act began to narrow the coverage gap.
+In 2016 you receive discounts of 55 percent on your brand-name drugs in the gap and a 42 percent discount for generic drugs, so that you pay 45 percent for brands and 58 percent for generics.
+(In 2017, you pay 40 percent and 51 percent respectively.)
 Over time these discounts will grow larger until, by 2020 you’ll pay no more than 25 percent of the cost of any drugs in the gap.
 You fall into the gap if and when your total drug costs rise above a certain amount in the year.

 Coverage restrictions: Your plan requires you to ask its permission before it will cover certain drugs.
 Restrictions include prior authorization, quantity limits, and step therapy.